ietf-scitt/draft-birkholz-scitt-software-supply-chain-use-cases/draft-birkholz-scitt-software-use-cases.md

 Subsequently, multiple security researchers often run sophisticated security analysis tools on the same product.
 The intention is to identify any security weaknesses or vulnerabilities in the package.

-Initially a particluar analysis can identify itself as a simple weakness in a software component.
+Initially a particular analysis can identify itself as a simple weakness in a software component.
 Over a period of time, a statement from another third-party illustrates that the weakness is exposed in the same software component in a way that it is an exploitable vulnerability.
 The producer of the software product now provides a statement that confirms the linking of software component vulnerability with the software product and also issues an advisory statement on how to mitigate the vulnerability.
 At first, the producer provides an updated software product that still uses the vulnerable software component but shields the issue in a fashion that inhibits exploitation.
 Later, A second update of the software product includes a security patch to the affected software component from the software producer.
 Finally, A third update includes a new release (updated version) of the formerly insecure software component.
 For this release, both the software product and the affected software component are deemed secure by the producer and consumers.